 1-month Free Dashlane Premium Trial

 Register on Dashlane.com, set up the app.
-And you are good to go with 1-month free Dashlane Premium trial.
+And you are good to go with a 1-month free Dashlane Premium trial.
 No extra activation.
 No credit card entry.

 Inviting your friend to use Dashlane will give you both $20 worth in Dashlane Premium, which is 6-months of Dashlane Premium equivalent.